JohnCoene/javascript-for-r/_book/7-02-webpack-npm-discover.md

 The `package-lock.json` file is automatically generated and _should not be edited manually,_ it describes the exact tree of all the dependencies.
 If you installed a package by mistake you can uninstall it with `npm uninstall nameOfPage`.

+**Recap**

+- Install packages globally with `npm install package -g`
+- Install developer dependencies with `npm install package --save-dev`
+- Install dependencies required in the output with `npm install package --save`
+- Uninstall packages with `npm uninstall package`

 ## Entry point & output {#webpack-intro-entry-points}

 In general, an NPM project with webpack will make use of a `src` directory where the source code is placed and a `dist` directory (for distributed) where the bundled source code will be placed, we'll see how to change these defaults later on.
 It will eventually be necessary as the `src` directory in R packages is reserved for compiled code (e.g.: C++) and therefore cannot be used to place JavaScript files.

 It will not be a problem here as we are not building a package.

 ```r
 dir.create("src")